Monitoring and Alerting

 Instance Logs

-You can review logs for your PowerSync instance(s) to troubleshoot replication or sync issues.
+You can review logs for your PowerSync instance(s) to troubleshoot replication or sync service issues.
 Logs capture activity from the PowerSync Service and Replicator processes.

 Replicator logs: Reflect replication activity from your source database to the PowerSync Service.